Guide

 contribution_margin_per_feature = revenue - cost - other_variable

-Feature-level unit economics is what tells you which features to invest in, which to deprecate, and which to price.
+Feature-level unit economics tells you which features to invest in, which to deprecate, and which to price.
 Without it, every feature is a black box that may or may not be paying for itself.

 A worked example